-It is not just the responsibility of the international community to find a solution to the Kashmir issue, Pakistan also needs to be consistent in its support of Kashmiris' fundamental rights and their struggle.
+ISLAMABAD, Aug 08 (APP): To find a solution to the Kashmir issue, Pakistan also needs to be consistent in its support of Kashmiris' fundamental rights and their struggle.
 For this, synergies need to be created between public policy officials and academia to highlight this issue collectively.
-This was the unanimous consensus of the speakers and participants of the one-day workshop organised by the Islamabad Policy Research Institute on "Human Rights Violations in Indian Occupied Kashmir (IOK): Kashmiri Aspirations and Responsibility of International Community" held here in Islamabad today.
-It was stressed that the moral conscience of the international community also needs to be brought to life because there can be no durable peace in the subcontinent unless Kashmiris' right to life and their basic human rights are sanctified and protected.
+This was the unanimous consensus of the speakers and participants of the one-day workshop on "Human Rights Violations in Indian Occupied Kashmir (IOK): Kashmiri Aspirations and Responsibility of International Community" organized by the Islamabad Policy Research Institute (IPRI) here Tuesday.